 There’s a terrific comic scene where Chris is trying to talk to Roxanne outside with an earpiece as C.D. feeds him the lines.
 Unfortunately, a Police radio takes over on the frequency they’re on but Chris is so dim, he just starts repeating what the Cops are saying.
 The brilliance of Roxanne is the simplistic nature that’s mixed effortlessly with quick quips plus endless moments of Steve Martin in his element.
 Roxanne is all about the charisma and that’s what makes it particularly distinct.
 Yeah, sure it’s old school romance, wooing or whatever else you want to call it but they’ve got it spot on.

 Roxanne succeeds in a different way to other Steve Martin films.
-He’s comically on absolute top form and – quite literally – takes on gymnastics to get into houses where people have locked themselves out, he comes across as smart but quite equally grounded and with it the charm factor makes it irresistible.
-It’s vibrant still to this day, full of passion and lyrical language where every word is important.
+He’s comically on absolute top form and – quite literally – takes on gymnastics to get into houses where people have locked themselves out, he comes across as smart but quite equally grounded and with the charm factor, this is irresistible.
+It’s vibrant to this day, full of passion and lyrical language where every word is important.
 This may not have the impact of the classic 80s blockbusters but it packs a punch for looking beyond what’s in front of you and some good old-fashioned romance.
-I just can’t fault it, even 25 years later.
+I just can’t fault it, even 35 years later.

 Watch Roxanne now on Prime Video: https://amzn.to/3Hdm57F or Apple TV right here.